-Nuances between different applications of the doubler plate-angle retrofit exist, such as the structural shapes used (i.e., WT's, angles, plates), the sizes of the fasteners (i.e., 3/4 inch, 7/8 inch, or 1 inch diameter), and the thickness/stiffness of the shapes and plates, as well.
-All of these factors affect the overall stiffness of the finished retrofit, which is the most critical performance criterion.
-If the connection is not sufficiently stiff, it will not correct the problem.
-(Section 6.1.2 of this guideline discusses detailed recommendations for stiffening retrofits.)
-However, even with very stiff components like that seen in Figure 8.2, the doubler plate-angle type retrofit does not provide a positive connection to the flange; meaning that the loads are still being transferred through the web plate into the flange.
+147 Copyright © 2021 by the AASHTO/NSBA Steel Bridge Collaboration All rights reserved. connection to the flange; meaning that the loads are still being transferred through the web plate into the flange.
 This aspect is important to the performance of the retrofit because the cause of the distortion-induced fatigue is a relative displacement between the flange and web plates.
 By positively connecting the connection plate to the flange plate, the relative displacement (or at least most of it) is eliminated by transferring loads through the stiffening elements directly into the flanges (bypassing the web gap).
-In some cases, irregularities in the longitudinal weld profiles could keep the stiffening component from fitting up tightly against the weld toe creating small gaps between the end of the stiffening component and the web-to-flange weld toe.
+In some cases, irregularities in the longitudinal weld profiles could keep the stiffening component from fitting up tightly against the weld toe, creating small gaps between the end of the stiffening component and the web-to-flange weld toe.
 Depending on this geometry and the quality of the fit-up during installation, the web gap could become reduced (rather than bypassed), which could aggravate the problem while also adding the difficulty of inspection.
 This means that if cracking continues, the cracks could possibly grow at a faster rate and go undetected until they appear from behind the plates or angles.

-The doubler plate-angle type retrofit has potential to work well in some applications when meticulously designed and installed.
-Bennett et al. (2014) found some positive results with highly stiffened angles and backer plates (see Figure 8.2).
+The doubler plate-angle type retrofit has the potential to work well in some applications when meticulously designed and installed.
+Bennett et al. (2014) found some positive results with highly stiffened angles and backer plates (see Figure 7-2).
 However, they also concluded that it was not as effective at mitigating crack initiation and propagation at the flange-to-web welds as connecting the stiffening component directly to the flange.
-This is because as mentioned above, the loads are still transferred through the web into the flange.
+This is because, as mentioned above, the loads are still transferred through the web into the flange.
 Although the cost benefit of this type of retrofit is that the deck does not require excavation at top web gaps, a cost drawback is that it needs very stiff structural components with a reasonable susceptibility to aggravating the web gap demands in cases of moderate to low-quality fit-up.